-- 1.2.1.
-This Agreement will be binding upon: - a.
+1.2.1.
+This Agreement will be binding upon:

+- a.
 The City of West Torrens (CWT) (the employer). - b.
 Any employee who is employed pursuant to the South Australian Municipal Salaried Officers Award. - c.
-The Australian Municipal, Administrative and Clerical Services Union, hereinafter referred to as the Australian Services Union (ASU). - 1.2.2.
-The employment of the Chief Executive Officer (CEO) and Senior Management Team (Deputy CEO, general managers and managers) will not be governed by this Agreement unless the individual contract of employment expressly provides that this Agreement (or part thereof) forms part of that individual's contract of employment.
+The Australian Municipal, Administrative and Clerical Services Union. - d.
+Any employee who is employed pursuant to the Nurses (South Australian Local Government Sector) Award. - e.
+The Australian Nursing and Midwifery Federation South Australian Branch. - 1.2.2.
+The employment of the Chief Executive Officer (CEO) and Senior Management Team (general managers and managers) will not be governed by this Agreement unless the individual contract of employment expressly provides that this Agreement (or part thereof) forms part of that individual's contract of employment.